leandronsp/marionette-boilerplate/README.md

 Looking for boilerplate projects to start working with Backbone.Marionette I didn't found a project that fit my requirements, so I take the best part of other projects and put all together here.
 This project can be used to bootstrap new Marionette Apps and provides the essential structure  for unit/e2e testing.

+More details about the challenges I had while creating this project, I wrote an article on [Medium](https://goo.gl/xye8kk)

 What's inside
 ----------------
 Batteries included: